VictorProkhorov/HSVAE/README.md

 # [Hierarchical Sparse Variation Autoencoder (HSVAE)](https://aclanthology.org/2021.repl4nlp-1.5.pdf)
-This repository contains implementation of HSVAE model presented in "Learning Sparse Sentence Encoding without Supervision: An Exploration of Sparsity in Variational Autoencoders" paper.
+This repository contains an implementation of HSVAE model presented in the "Learning Sparse Sentence Encoding without Supervision: An Exploration of Sparsity in Variational Autoencoders" paper.

 ## Table of contents
 1. [Types of Sparsity](#types-of-sparsity)